Foothills Green Ash

 One of the hardiest and toughest shade or street trees for colder climates, and with good reason; low maintenance, clean, shapely habit of growth, tolerant of adverse conditions and often has good fall colour.

-Foothills Green Ash has green foliage throughout the season.
+Foothills Green Ash has rich green deciduous foliage on a tree with an oval habit of growth.
 The compound leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Foothills Green Ash is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.